itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial 1 - GPIO/Tutorial 1 Homework.md

 # GPIO Homework

-**Note:** Finish your homework and demonstrate the program in CYT Rm3007B to any of the software seniors before 26/9.
+**Note:** Finish your homework and demonstrate the program in CYT Rm3007B to any of the software seniors before your next tutorial session.

 **Construct a program that contains different modes and fulfills the following requirments:**